department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/uat/MyVA-uat-research-plan.md

 **Claims and appeals**

 - If a user is LOA3 and has active claims, is the claims and appeals section displayed?
-- If a user is LOA1 or has NO active claims, is the claims and appeals section NOT displayed?
+- If a user is LOA3 and has NO active claims, is the claims and appeals section NOT displayed?
 - If the claims section is loading, is the correct spinner/content displayed?
 - If the claims section loads for too long, is the correct messaging displayed?
 - Is the correct/most recent claim being displayed in the grey box?